Frequently Asked Questions

 When is the festival?

 Since 2010 the festival has been held in late summer, the last weekend in July or the first weekend in August (with the notable exception of 2021, when it was the first weekend in October due to the pandemic).
-In 2024, the festival was held July 26-27, and our 2025 dates are set for July 25-26.
-Our 2026 dates are July 24-25!
+In 2025, the festival was held July 25-26, and our 2026 festival dates are July 24-25!
+In 2025 we held a “Night Zero” concert the evening before the festival began, and will continue that tradition in 2026 — that show will be on Thursday, July 23.

 What should I bring?

 Your ID.
 You will need your ID if you intend to purchase alcoholic beverages.
-Please understand that you will need your ID to get a wristband at the festival or any other event at Peoples Natural Gas Park, regardless of your age and appearance.
+Please understand that you will need your ID to get an over-21 wristband at the festival or any other event at Peoples Natural Gas Park, regardless of your age and appearance.

 Wheelchairs, medical scooters, walkers, and other mobility devices.
 The festival is flat, compact, and relatively easy to navigate.
 Welcome!